 France's Macron says fighting terror his top priority

-PARIS: Fighting "Islamist terrorism" is France's top priority, President Emmanuel Macron said on Tuesday (Aug 29) in a key foreign policy speech.
+PARIS: Fighting "Islamist terrorism" is France's top foreign policy priority, President Emmanuel Macron said on Tuesday (Aug 29), vowing to make his country a leading power in an unstable, increasingly polarised world.

-"Providing security for our citizens means that the fight against Islamist terrorism is our first priority," he told some 200 French ambassadors gathered in Paris.
+"Providing security for our citizens means that the fight against Islamist terrorism is our first priority," Macron told some 200 French diplomats gathered in Paris.

+"There's no place for naivete, nor for fear of Islam that confuses Islamism and Islamic," he said, adding that assuring the security of the French was the "raison d'etre" of the country's diplomacy.

 "Some have chosen (their camp).
 It's a mistake.
 The strength of our diplomacy is to speak to all sides," he said.